sabirdvd/SimSCE_Caption/README.md

 A tennis ball is a spherical object that is used in the sport of tennis.
 It is hit by a player's hand and then hits a racket before being sent over the net.

+A tennis ball is a ball that is used in the sport of tennis.
+It is round and has a diameter of about 68.5 mm (2.7 in).
+Tennis balls are usually made of a synthetic rubber, but can also be made of natural rubber.

 ```
 text propmpt